Destidom/evanova/README.md

 For a lot of good reasons, starting by preserving the application' users security, only the maintainer can deploy Evanova on the Play Store.
 If you have a good case for publishing an application based on Evanova, please contact evanova.mobile@gmail.com before trying to do so.

+You are free however to create any application using the shared code, as long as it follows the license terms and does not use the 'Evanova' name.

 ###Evanova is recruiting!

 This project needs your help.
 If you wish to contribute in any capacity, please feel free to let yourself known.